Alpaca99/ELEC491/README.md

 # ELEC491
 READ THIS BEFORE WORKING PLEASE :)

+Do not upload any non-code files to the repo without a really good reason.
+If you need to share a non-code document, please create an appropriate folder in Google Drive and collaborate there instead.

 If you are editing a file, please send a message to the group chat in the format of:

 "FILE_NAME - START"